- Blog

 Construction Cost Increases are Moderating

 · Residential construction cost growth has recently slowed.
-While Vancouver’s labour and material market remains competitive, the rate of the increase is less volatile than 2021-2023.
+While Vancouver’s labour and material market remains competitive, the rate of the increase is moderate.

 · It’s November 2025 and the past six months have been relatively flat when it comes to construction costs in our experience.
 Trades are hungry, lumber is steady, and quotes from earlier this year are holding.